bafyle/Sudoku-game-using-Pygame/README.md

 Thanks for https://www.kaggle.com/bryanpark/sudoku for providing a 1 million puzzle dataset with answers, i just used the first 100.

 ## Technologies:
-Technologies that were used to create the game and works just fine with them:
+To run the game you need:
-- Python                    3.7.9
+- Python                    3.6+
 - Pygame                    2.0.0

-- Pandas                    1.1.5 (not required to run the game)
+Go to [Running the game](#running-the-game) section to run the game

-- SQLite3 DB-API Interface  (already installed in Python)
+Other libraries for creating your own database
-- DB Browser for SQLite     3.12 (not required to run the game)
+- Pandas                    1.1.5

 ## Running the game:
 To run the game you need to install Pygame library using pip: